 Bounded contexts are not necessarily isolated from one another.
 In this diagram, the solid lines connecting the bounded contexts represent places where two bounded contexts interact.
 For example, Shipping depends on User Accounts to get information about customers, and on Drone Management to schedule drones from the fleet.

 In the book Domain Driven Design, Eric Evans describes several patterns for maintaining the integrity of a domain model when it interacts with another bounded context.
 One of the main principles of microservices is that services communicate through well-defined APIs.
 This approach corresponds to two patterns that Evans calls Open Host Service and Published Language.
 The idea of Open Host Service is that a subsystem defines a formal protocol (API) for other subsystems to communicate with it.
 Published Language extends this idea by publishing the API in a form that other teams can use to write clients.
-In the chapter on API Design, we discuss using OpenAPI Specification (formerly known as Swagger) to define language-agnostic interface descriptions for REST APIs, expressed in JSON or YAML format.
+In the article Designing APIs for microservices, we discuss using OpenAPI Specification (formerly known as Swagger) to define language-agnostic interface descriptions for REST APIs, expressed in JSON or YAML format.

 For the rest of this journey, we will focus on the Shipping bounded context.